nextflow-io/website/content/podcast/2021/ep3_lorena_pantano.md

 icon=rob.png
 ~~~~~~

-In this podcast, Rob Lalonde of Seqera Labs speaks with Lorena Pantano, head of Computational Biology at NextRNA, a firm leading the next revolution in RNA-directed therapeutics located in Cambridge, Massachusetts.
+In this podcast, Rob Lalonde of Seqera speaks with Lorena Pantano, head of Computational Biology at NextRNA, a firm leading the next revolution in RNA-directed therapeutics located in Cambridge, Massachusetts.
 In this fascinating discussion, Rob and Lorena talk bioinformatics, life in a startup, and women in technology.